In this product guide:

 2. You’re a postal worker or shipping industry professional with clerical or supervisory duties: While this doesn’t involve delivery, there’s a lot of standing and walking around inside the station or hub.

 However, this role does not include operating heavy machinery or any role that requires the use of safety footwear.

 1. Your job requires mandatory safety or steel/composite toe footwear: If you operate machinery or work with ultra-heavy loads, then these shoes are not for you.
 Some examples would be forklift operators that work with pallets, crates, as well as automatic/manual hand-lift operators.

 2. Deliveries in extremely cold weather (-20° C, -4° F): The recommended shoes lack sufficient insulation for deliveries in extremely cold winters – think rural deliveries in the Canadian Prairies or Wyoming.

 1. Are our top picks certified slip-resistant?

 Only the Hoka Bondi SR is slip-resistant.
-The Anacapa Low, adidas Ultraboost GTX, and Nike Pegasus Trail are not SR-certified but offer excellent traction in real-world conditions.
+The Keen Revel IV, adidas Ultraboost Light GTX, and Nike Pegasus Trail are not SR-certified but offer excellent traction in real-world conditions.
 Our ‘other products’ section of this guide contains several certified SR shoes.